 If we are selling a ready to wear costume at a convention, it will always be a head or "partial" costume (head, hands, a tail, and sometimes feet or accessories, intended to be worn with clothes.)
 Ready to wear costumes sold at conventions will be available for purchase from the table or booth CFStudios is selling from at that particular convention.
 These costumes or costume pieces are always available for flat sale, so they are first come first served.

-The other way to get one of our ready to wear costumes is at auction.
+The other way to get one of our ready to wear costumes is at auction or online offer.
 We will occasionally make partials or fullbody costumes alongside our regularly commissioned orders to supplement our income.
-These costumes are then put up for auction on a reputable auction site (usually DealersDen).
+These costumes are then put up for auction on a reputable auction site (usually DealersDen) or advertised on our social media .

-Please keep in mind that we do not allow bidding "for fun" and will only accept serious bidders.
-We cannot accept returns or refunds, and if you place a bid (or win an auction) and then tell us you cannot pay or want the bid removed, it will result in a permanent ban from all future CFStudios auctions.
+Please keep in mind that we do not allow offering or bidding "for fun" and will only accept serious bidders.
+We do not accept returns or refunds on finished pieces, and if you place a bid or offer (or win an auction) and then tell us you cannot pay or want the bid removed, it may result in a permanent ban from all future CFStudios auctions and sales.

-Both methods of ready to wear costume sales will be highly advertised across our social media, so keep an eye out!
+All methods of ready to wear costume sales will be highly advertised across our social media, so keep an eye out!
 The announcements will be hard to miss and you'll always be given at least a bit of a heads up - we don't like to drop an auction or sale notice right when it goes live, especially since they need to be paid off relatively quickly.
+If you want to be the first to see our available premades, subscribe to our Patreon for early access!

 What is an adoptable slot?